AmreenBinteMahbub/AmreenBinteMahbub/README.md

 - 👀 I’m interested in reading and writing novels.
 - 🌱 I’m currently learning CSS,JAVASCRIPT AND THEN PYTHON
 - 💞️ I’m looking to collaborate on-well-not here.
-- 📫 How to reach me- not gonna say now.
+- 📫 How to reach me- my fb link- https://www.facebook.com/amreen.bintamahbub

 <!---
 AmreenBinteMahbub/AmreenBinteMahbub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.